zachnieto/neatqueueweb/docs/README.md

 >To normally change the queue size, use `/teamsize` and `/numberofteams`
 ### `/queuesizeoverride`
 #### Description
- Manually specify the queue size instead of letting the bot decide based on queue setup.
+ (Not Recommended) Override the bot's determined queue size.
 #### Usage: `/queuesizeoverride [size]`
 #### Arguments:
 `size`: *(Required)* Enter the queue size, or 0 to reset to default behavior.